test-this-shit-please/test-this-shit-please.github.io/README.md

 - We study the competitors and gather references.
 - We study Swagger, if applicable.

+### Quick start
 - [Monkey testing](https://www.google.com/search?q=Monkey%20testing) the website testing based on a basic checklist – ensuring that there are no obvious issues.
 - [Monkey testing](https://www.google.com/search?q=Monkey%20testing) the application testing based on a basic checklist, if applicable – ensuring the absence of obvious flaws.
 - [Smoke testing](https://www.google.com/search?q=Smoke%20testing) the core functionality - functionality defined by your team as the main features.
 - [Exploratory testing](https://www.google.com/search?q=Exploratory%20testing) – in-depth exploration of the functionality and documenting it.

 ### Process
-- We enter the found bugs into a tracker that is convenient for you
+- We enter the found bugs into a tracker that is convenient for you.
-- We participate in daily calls if they start on time and we are polled first
+- We participate in daily calls if they start on time and we are polled first.
-- We, if necessary, participate in any calls scheduled at least 4 hours in advance
+- We, if necessary, participate in any calls scheduled at least 4 hours in advance.
-- We review all documentation, chats, and commits daily for any updates
+- We review all documentation, chats, and commits daily for any updates.
-- We send a daily report containing information on the number of bugs found, reopened, and closed
+- We send a daily report containing information on the number of bugs found, reopened, and closed.

+### Payment
+- We track hours daily, and you have access to information about the hours worked to ask questions if needed.
+- We issue invoices on the 1st and 15th of each month.
+- Payment is made within 3 business days from the receipt of the invoice.
+- We prefer payments in cryptocurrencies, but we can also accept money to our accounts in the USA, Europe, and Georgia.

 ### Are you a QA engineer?
 ---